My Name Is Ylona Garcia

 My Name Is Ylona Garcia is the debut extended play by Filipino-Australian singer, actress and television personality Ylona Garcia.
 It was released and distributed on August 5, 2016, by Star Music.
-The EP is a collection of pop love and inspirational songs and it features nine tracks including the lead single "Dahan Dahan Dahan Lang".
+The EP is a collection of pop love and inspirational songs and it features nine tracks including the lead singles "Dahan Dahan Dahan Lang" and "Fly Tonight".

 Singles

-"Dahan Dahan Dahan Lang" is the first single released on 2016.
-The song peak at number 7 on the Pinoy MYX Countdown Chart and number 10 on the MYX Hit Chart.
+"Dahan Dahan Dahan Lang" is the first single released in 2016.
+The song peaked at number 7 on the Pinoy MYX Countdown Chart and number 10 on the MYX Hit Chart.

 "Fly Tonight" was the next single release.
 The song peak at number 3 on the Pinoy MYX Countdown Chart and peak at number 3 on the MYX Hit Chart.
 The song also earned Ylona her highest entry on both charts as a soloist.

 Promotions

 "Dahan Dahan Dahan Lang" was promoted by Ylona Garcia through a performance on WISH 107.5 Radio on July 29, 2016.

-"Fly Tonight" was promoted on iWant ASAP on January 5, 2019 followed by an appearance on Philippine morning show Umagang Kay Ganda on January 23, 2019.
+"Fly Tonight" was promoted on iWant ASAP on January 5, 2019, followed by an appearance on Philippine morning show Umagang Kay Ganda on January 23, 2019.